wavebeem/dotfiles/README.md

 First, make a copy of my repo but remove the history and make it your own:

+**Note that if you don't put dotfiles in your home directory you will have to update the dotfiles variable in `install.sh` to point to your repo location.**

 ```
 $ cd ~
 $ git clone --depth 1 https://github.com/wavebeem/dotfiles.git